-CALIFORNIA, USA — Christmas may still be more than a month away, but around this time last year, you may have already been booking your child's annual photo with Santa.
+CALIFORNIA, USA — With Thanksgiving behind us and Christmas less than a month away, you may already be booking your child's annual photo with Santa.

 Writing a letter to Santa and leaving out milk and cookies on the big night are traditions you may intend to keep this year, but in-person photos or experiences might not be an option for some.